Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

   </div>
   <br />

 The Authorized Provider now has control of all 1000 of the issued CR-CATs.
-This type of CAT is distinguised in the GUI by a padlock icon and `Restricted CAT`.
+This type of CAT is distinguished in the GUI by a padlock icon and `Restricted CAT`.
 The Authorized Provider also possesses a VC with the required proof (`test_proof1`), so a green icon appears when viewing the CAT.

 ## Send CR-CATs